 Implementation

-The District shall maintain a copy of each DIP for at least five (5) years and, consistent with the District’s planning cycle, post the current DIP on the District’s web site.
+The District shall maintain a copy of each CDIP permanently and, consistent with the District’s planning cycle, post the current CDIP on the District’s web site.

-The DIP shall serve as a resource for Board decision making.
+The CDIP shall serve as a resource for Board decision making.

 School Plans

-The DIP shall be broad enough to allow each school to develop its own plan, within the goals and objectives of the District.
+The CDIP shall be broad enough to allow each school to develop its own plan, within the goals and objectives of the District.

+District Report Cards

+The District shall send a District report card to parents containing information about performance as outlined in KRS 158.6453 and 703 KAR 5:140, and information on electronic access to a summary of the results for the District shall be published in the newspaper with the largest circulation in the county.

+In addition to the above requirements, beginning the 2018-2019 school year and annually thereafter, the District shall post the District report card on its website, as required by ESSA.
+District report cards shall be widely accessible to the public, in an understandable and uniform format, and when possible, written in a language that parents can understand.

 References: